turingschool/front-end-curriculum/lessons/module-1/css-2.md

 # Learning Goals

 * Understand the differences between reset and normalize css files
+* Learn how to write consistent and idiomatic CSS with an understanding of why it is important
 * Explore and understand how to implement a variety of image optimization methods
 * Understand the key issues in crafting CSS that can impact performance
 * Explore current industry patterns for organizing CSS files, understanding their differences and pros/cons
 * Learn the difference in CSS transitions, transformations, animations and how to implement various interactions utilizing all of them

 ***